 Puppies will go through growth spurts a lot like toddlers.
 If your fur baby does not seem to have an appetite, it may be because it is not growing at the time and just does not need additional nutrients.
 When they do go through growth spurts, the puppy will eat a ton, so do not think that a period of less eating is a bad thing as long as the puppy is acting fine, is drinking, has normal stools, and is not losing weight.

 Regarding stools, there is an article in the Weaver Dairy Goldens Facebook page files about diarrhea in puppies, what it means, and whether it may require a trip to the vet.
-If your puppy does get loose stools, you may be feeding it too much.
-With rich foods, it can be irritating to the intestinal tract if it has constant or frequent contact with the food.
-It is suggested to only feed the puppy 2-3 times a day.
+It is suggested to feed puppies 2-3 times a day.
 Start with 3 times a day until it gets a little older and then go to twice a day.
-Make sure you measure the food and feed according to the recommendations made by the brand of puppy food that you choose because you do not want your puppy to grow too fast or to become overweight, both of which can lead to the development of hip dysplasia.
-The information on the bag is only a guideline.
+You do not want your puppy to grow too fast or to become overweight, both of which can lead to the development of hip dysplasia.
 You need to watch your puppy/dog to see how much food they truly need.
 If the pet begins to eat non-food items, like grass or rocks or furniture, it may be hungry and need more food for a while.
-The amount of food needed will depend upon how much activity your pet gets daily, how many calories per cup of food, the quality of food, whether your puppy is in a growth spurt, and other factors.
+The amount of food needed will depend upon how much activity your pet gets daily, the quality of food, whether your puppy is in a growth spurt, and other factors.
+We adjust the amount of food for our Goldens at every meal.

 Hip Dysplasia is only 20% genetic, and 80% epigenetic.
 The genes required to allow the development of dysplasia have not been identified.
 The evidence is leading more towards a multi-factorial cause than simply genetics or environmental factors.
 A puppy fed a species appropriate diet and kept at a healthy weight, only minimally vaccinated (if at all), without chemical and toxic exposures, and provided appropriate exercise for their age will be much less likely to develop dysplasia.